MicrosoftDocs/sql-docs/docs/reporting-services/tutorial-add-a-column-chart-to-your-report-report-builder.md

 7. On the Home tab, select **Run** to preview the report.

 The date displays in the date format that you selected.
-The chart still does not label every category on the horizontal axis.
+The chart still doesn't label every category on the horizontal axis.

 :::image type="content" source="../reporting-services/media/report-builder-column-chart-2-preview.png" alt-text="Screenshot of the Report Builder column chart displaying the date format.":::